fechtert/BashProject/README.md

 How to use the script:

-\nUsage: ./media_backup.sh -d <input_directory> <mode: -p -v or -a>
+Usage: ./media_backup.sh -d <input_directory> <mode: -p -v or -a>

-\nOptions:
+Options:

-\n	-d <input_directory>: specify the input directory where files to be backed up are found.
+	-d <input_directory>: specify the input directory where files to be backed up are found.

-\n	-p: photo mode - will only back up .png .jpg and .jpeg files in the input directory.
+	-p: photo mode - will only back up .png .jpg and .jpeg files in the input directory.

-\n	-v: video mode - will only back up .mp4 and .mov files in the input directory.
+	-v: video mode - will only back up .mp4 and .mov files in the input directory.

-\n	-a: all mode - will back up all files in the input directory.
+	-a: all mode - will back up all files in the input directory.

-\n	-h: displays this help information.
+	-h: displays this help information.